 EDD specifications are submitted to the IT department by the PM for review and undergo the contract review process.
 Once the facility has committed to providing data in a specific electronic format, the coding of the format may need to be performed.
 This coding is documented and validated.
-The validation of the code is retained by the IT staff coding the EDD, and a copy filed on the QA share of the local server.
+The validation of the code is retained by the IT staff coding the EDD.